syntasso/kratix-docs/docs/main/08-troubleshooting.md

    scheduling selectors specified in `/kratix/metadata/destination-selectors.yaml` or the Promise's static `.spec.destinationSelectors`.
 If no matching Destination exists it will not be scheduled until one is created.
+See the [scheduling documentation for more info](./reference/multidestination-management)
 1. Once scheduled it writes the document to the Destination, using the Destination's auth credentials.
 1. The system at the Destination must be healthy and able to accept the documents